josephchancey/ca-wildfire-ml/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/josephchancey/ca-wildfire-ml/main/app.py)

-Our aim was to utilize unsupervised machine learning to determine if wildfire burn acreage in California can be accurately predicted by the amount of precipitation.
-We collected data from Calfire and National Oceanic and Atmospheric Administration (NOAA) that included historic datapoints for wildfires, drought conditions, and precipitation by county in California.
+Our aim was to utilize unsupervised machine learning to determine if wildfire burn acreage in California can be accurately predicted by the amount of precipitation or the severity of drought.
+We collected data from CALFIRE and National Oceanic and Atmospheric Administration (NOAA) that included historic datapoints for wildfires, drought conditions, and precipitation by county in California.

 ## Repository Structure